"This is a spectacular historic remodel. The attention to detail and craftsmanship make this remodel stand above the rest. Great work."

 Challenge: Originally, another builder was being considered for this remodel.
 The only way they could add space for the renovation was by demolishing the sleeping porch and rebuilding.
 This would cost the homeowner hundreds of thousands of dollars extra.
 Our approach involved keeping the existing structure, greatly reducing the cost of renovating.

-Solution: The sleeping porch on the second floor was renovated to become the master bathroom and a walk-in closet.
+Solution: The sleeping porch on the second floor was renovated to become the primary bathroom and a walk-in closet.
 Repurposing the sleeping porch was the logical and economical solution.

 Challenge: The basement was underutilized and uninviting, only used for storage and laundry.